DarrachBarneveld/CoolCoders-PP4/README.md

 7. As a User, I can click on the footer contact social links so I can find out more information about the brand [#43](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/43)
 8. As a User, I can view my posts that are pending approval on my profile page so that I can track the status of my submitted content. [#45](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/45)
 9. As a User, I want to see a user-friendly interface when I have no posts or favourites on my profile page.
 Additionally, I want to have an option to easily add new content. [#46](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/46)
+10. As a User, I want to see a user-friendly interface when I have no posts or favourites on my profile page.
+Additionally, I want to have an option to easily add new content. [#52](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/52)

 #### Website Owner/Developer